 Advanced Writing and Communication Skills

-All students are required to successfully complete 3 Advanced Writing and Communication Skills (AWC) courses.
-Student degree requirements will include courses that meet the desired communication outcomes in evaluated and revised writing, speaking, stage presence, and audience engagement.
+All University of Miami students are required to successfully complete 3 Advanced Writing and Communication Skills (AWC) courses.
+These courses emphasize discipline-specific communication skills in writing, speaking, stage presence, and audience engagement.
+Qualifying AWC courses require students prepare either (a) an evaluated, revisable writing project of approximately 4000 words; OR (b) an evaluated, revisable discipline-specific communication project of equivalent rigor.

 All Instrumental Performance students will successfully complete: